The Restless Spirit

-The Restless Spirit is a 1913 American silent short drama film written and directed by Allan Dwan, featuring J. Warren Kerrigan, Lon Chaney (in a dual role), and Pauline Bush.
+The Restless Spirit is a 1913 American silent short drama film written and directed by Allan Dwan, featuring J. Warren Kerrigan, Lon Chaney (in an uncredited dual role), and Pauline Bush.
 The film is based on Thomas Gray's 1751 poem, Elegy Written in a Country Churchyard, and tells the story of a man who wishes to be a conqueror.
 A series of illusions follows which show him the futility of conquest when he cannot even conquer his own community.

 The film makes use of numerous dissolves which were technically difficult to execute, and reportedly sent the cameraman to the hospital due to stress.
 The film may have been the last unbilled appearance by Lon Chaney, and was released on October 27, 1913 by Universal Film Manufacturing Company under the Victor label.
 The film is presumed lost.
+Photos (found in the estate of George Chaney) showing Lon Chaney in his dual roles can be seen online.

 Plot

 The film begins with the Dreamer, a restless and disappointed dreamer who has a wife and child.
 He gazes at his hands and dreams of becoming a great conqueror, but laments that no opportunities ever come to him, and so he continues to dream.
 The Dreamer becomes the subject of ridicule and his wife becomes the subject of pity by the community.
 The Dreamer decides to enter the world of men and abandons his wife, leaving her to seek refuge from her father.
 Her father wishes for her to marry a wealthy gentleman who is also a stranger in the town.

 The Dreamer heads off into the desert and wanders until exhaustion takes its toll.
 A woman called "The Desert Flower" finds him and takes him to her hut in the desert.
 There she spends her time looking over the garments of the man who once courted her, who happens to be the same stranger who is now attempting to marry the Dreamer's wife.
 The woman learns of the Dreamer's story and shows the Dreamer the futility of conquering worlds unknown when he cannot even conquer his own small corner of the world.
 The Dreamer sees visions of himself in the roles of various great conquerors, but each vision ends in death.
 Meanwhile the Dreamer's wife has been kicked out of her father's home for refusing to marry the Stranger, and is reunited with the Dreamer at the edge of the desert.
 The Stranger is sent out into the desert, and the Dreamer and his wife return to the town.
 In time, the Dreamer becomes respected by the community.